hades102zues/Car-Ali-/README.md

 # Car-Ali-
-A Car bidding web app built using Reactjs, Nodejs and Postgres
+For practice I tried building a simple car bidding web app built using Reactjs, Nodejs and Postgres